Hump Express

 COMPENSATION

-I wish Godspeed to the World Charter because without this "world constitution" there is bound to be chaos, destruction and sufferance.
+I wish Godspeed to the World Charter because without this "world constitution" there is bound to bechaos, destruction and sufferance.

 - The Hindusthan Standard of Calcutta